 Charles Butler Park

-North of HWY 566 and on Mountain View Road
+South of Highway 566 on the corner of Mountain View Road and Park Lane.

 Bottrel is located approximately 65 km northwest of Calgary, just off Highway 22.